Tonsil Stones: Causes, Symptoms & Treatment

 - Malaise or fatigue

-If your tonsil stones are accompanied by any of these symptoms, you should see your doctor.
+If any of these appear alongside your tonsil stones, see your doctor.

 Summary